Beyond the Poseidon Adventure

-Beyond the Poseidon Adventure is a 1979 American action-adventure disaster film and a sequel to The Poseidon Adventure (1972) directed by Irwin Allen and starring Michael Caine and Sally Field.
-It was a critical and commercial failure, and was the only Allen disaster film to receive no Academy Award nominations.
+Beyond the Poseidon Adventure is a 1979 American disaster film and a sequel to The Poseidon Adventure (1972) directed by Irwin Allen and starring Michael Caine and Sally Field.
+It was a critical and commercial failure.
 Its box office receipts were only 20% of its estimated $10 million budget.

 Plot

-The film picks up directly after the events of the previous film.
 The capsized luxury liner S.S.
 Poseidon is still afloat after six survivors have been rescued by the French Coast Guard.

-Tugboat captain Mike Turner spots the rescue helicopter and subsequently finds the shipwreck.
-Accompanied by second mate Wilbur and passenger Celeste Whitman, he heads out to claim salvage rights, as the tugboat Jenny lost her cargo in the same tsunami that capsized the Poseidon.
+Mike Turner, captain of the tugboat Jenny, spots the rescue helicopter and finds the shipwreck.
+Accompanied by second mate Wilbur and passenger Celeste Whitman, Turner heads out to claim salvage rights, as the Jenny lost its cargo in the same tsunami that capsized the Poseidon.

 They are soon followed by Dr. Stefan Svevo and his crew, who claim to be Greek Orthodox medics who received the ship's SOS.
-They board the doomed vessel through the bottom hull opening left by the French rescue team, then become trapped after the entrance collapses.
-The group with Turner encounters the ship's nurse, Gina Rowe and two passengers, elegantly dressed Suzanne Constantine and war veteran Frank Mazzetti, who is searching for his missing daughter Theresa.
-Theresa is found, as are elevator operator Larry Simpson and a "billionaire" called "Tex" who clings to a valuable bottle of wine.
-Later they also find the blind Harold Meredith and his wife Hannah, who were waiting to be rescued.
+They board the vessel through the bottom hull opening by the French rescue team and come across the fires still raging in the engine room and the body of Linda Rogo.
+Eventually, there is an explosion deep inside Poseidon.
+The group soon encounters more survivors, the ship's nurse, Gina Rowe and two passengers, Suzanne Constantine and war veteran Frank Mazzetti, who is searching for his missing daughter Theresa.
+Theresa is found, as are elevator operator Larry Simpson and Tex, a supposed billionaire who clings to a valuable bottle of wine.
+They also find the blind Harold Meredith and his wife Hannah, who were waiting to be rescued.

-Water continues to submerge decks and more explosions occur.
-Turner and his group find the purser's office, where Svevo decides he and his men will search for other survivors, parting ways with Turner's group.
-Another explosion causes the safe in the purser's office to fall through the bulkhead and open, revealing gold coins, diamonds and cash.
-Turner and Wilbur excitedly gather the coins.
+Water continues to submerge decks, and more explosions occur.
+Turner's group find the purser's office, where Svevo decides that he and his men will search for other survivors, parting ways with the rest.
+Another explosion causes the safe in the purser's office to fall and open, revealing gold coins, diamonds and cash.
+Turner and Wilbur gather the coins.

 Unknown to Turner and the survivors, Suzanne is actually working with Svevo.
-She takes a list containing information about a cargo of crates from the purser's office.
+She takes a list containing information about a cargo of crates from the office.
 Going off on her own, she gives Svevo the document but decides to rejoin Turner's group.
 Svevo orders Doyle, one of his men, to kill Suzanne.
-He shoots her, but before she dies she strikes Doyle with an axe, killing him.
-While making their way up through the decks, Turner and the others find Suzanne's corpse and reach the unpleasant conclusion that a murderer is on board.
+After being shot, a dying Suzanne strikes Doyle with an axe, killing him.
+While making their way up through the decks, Turner and the others find Suzanne's corpse and realize that a murderer is on board.